Skip to contents

 k:fk(i)fk(j)andk:fk(i)<fk(j) \forall k: f_k(i) \leq f_k(j) \quad \text{and} \quad \exists k: f_k(i) < f_k(j)

-Proof of Partial Order:
+Proof of partial order:

 1. Reflexive: No individual dominates itself